• ECTS

 Read more

-The master's degree itself represents a level and a diploma that allows direct professional integration.
-However, very often (>60%), graduates prefer to aim for a PhD.
-Some students (5-10%) choose to acquire a double competence by completing a Master in Management for example.
+The master's degree itself represents a level and a qualification that allows direct entry into the workforce.
+However, very often (>60%), graduates prefer to pursue a doctorate.
+Some students (5-10%) choose to acquire dual skills by completing a Master's in Management, for example.

 Read more

-The Master's degree allows students to apply for a doctorate at the international level.
-Each year, 10 to 20% of students pursue a thesis abroad.
+The Master's degree allows graduates to apply for a PhD at an international level.
+Each year, 10 to 20% of graduates go on to pursue a PhD abroad.

 Read more